kestra-io/docs/content/blogs/2023-10-31-kestra-weaviate.md

 ![Image 12 - Output preview](/blogs/2023-10-31-kestra-weaviate/12.png)

-And that's how easy it is to query a Weavite vector database from Kestra.
-Let's make a brief recap next.
+And that's how easy it is to query a Weaviate vector database from Kestra.
+Next, let's do a brief recap.

 ---